2021 Charlotte 49ers football team: Georgia State

 Rain and slick conditions would help turn this matchup into a ground and pound event dominated be defense.
 Charlotte would score first in the second quarter but Georgia State would tie it up moving into halftime.

 The second half resulted in Charlotte retaking the lead on an intention grounding safety, but the Panthers would retake the lead before the end of the quarter.
 The 4th quarter was more of the same running game for both teams but Georgia State was able to find their running game rhythm and would put the game out of reach on a final touchdown with less than two minutes to go in the contest.

 Georgia State dominated the top performances with Darren Grainger passing for 139 yards, 2 touchdowns and an interception.
-Runningback Dustin Coates had 4 carries for 83 yards.
+Running back Dustin Coates had 4 carries for 83 yards.
 Jamari Thrash had 2 receptions for 62 yards and a touchdown.